rayjh/cluster-genesis/docs/Running-paie.rst

 Before proceeding with preparation of the POWER-Up server, you will need to gather the following information;

 -  Fully qualified domain name (FQDN) for each client node
 -  Userid and password or private ssh key for accessing the client nodes.
 Note that for running an automated installation, the same user id and password must exist on all client nodes and must be configured with sudo access.
 The PowerUp software installer uses passwordless ssh access during the install.
-If an ssh key is not availabl one will be generated and distributed to all the cluster nodes.
+If an ssh key is not available one will be generated and distributed to all the cluster nodes.

 Copy or Extract the WMLA software packages onto the PowerUp installation node.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~